James M. Spangler: Invention of the portable electric vacuum cleaner

 Spangler was an asthmatic.
-Almost 60 and cursed with strong disease, he grew frustrated at the tiring and dusty work of sweeping the carpet in the store where he worked.
+He worked as a janitor at Zollinger's Dry Goods Store in Canton, Ohio.
+He was looking for a way to reduce the dust in his workplace that aggravated his asthma.
 He suspected that the carpet sweeper he used on the job was the source of his cough.
 A tinkerer at heart, he set his mind to making an electric carpet sweeper.

 While watching a rotary street sweeper in operation, Spangler got the idea to mount the motor from a ceiling fan onto a carpet sweeper and cut a hole in the back of the sweeper to attach fan blades which would blow dirt out of the rear of the cleaner into an attached dirt bag (a pillow case he borrowed from the store).
-He attached a leather belt from the motor shaft to the wood cylinder brush roll and a broom stick supplied the handle.
+He attached a leather belt from the motor shaft to the wood cylinder brush roll and a broom stick provided the handle.
 In his next attempt he used a wooden soap box as the main body.
-He used his invention successfully in cleaning the Folwell Building.
+He used his invention successfully in cleaning the Follwell Building.
 Bringing his ingenuity to bear on the problem, Spangler fashioned a tin box, a pillowcase, an electric fan, and a broom handle into something we might recognize today as a crude vacuum cleaner.
 Spangler called it a "suction sweeper."

 Despite being primitive and unwieldy, it worked—Spangler's asthma abated, and he received a patent for his troubles.
-He also realized that he might finally have a salable invention.
+He also realized that he might finally have a saleable invention.
 Spangler first tested his invention in 1907.
 During the next year, he refined the vacuum numerous times, and on June 2, 1908, he received a patent for his sweeper.
+He refined the patent several times from 1909 to 1913.